maxlayn1/CS325_Project1/README.md

 ollama pull gemma2:2b
 ```
 ## Usage
 Copy and paste your headlines into prompts.txt.
 Each headline should take up a single line.
-Then run the following command from directory named "CS325_Project1":
+Then run the following command from cloned directory:
 ```bash
 python interface.py
 ```